Musk says may form holding company for Tesla, SpaceX

-(Reuters) - Elon Musk, the founder of electric carmaker Tesla Motors Inc (TSLA.O) and privately held Space Exploration Technologies, is weighing whether to establish a holding company that would own stock in both companies.
+Aug 31 (Reuters) - Elon Musk, the founder of electric carmaker Tesla Motors Inc and privately held Space Exploration Technologies, is weighing whether to establish a holding company that would own stock in both companies.

 Musk, answering questions at automotive website Jalopnik.com on Thursday, said capital could not be moved between publicly traded Tesla and SpaceX, but he was interested in the idea of a holding company.